 How Much Will It Cost?

 It depends on the program.
 There are semester abroad programs to fit almost any budget.
 Typically, the cost of a program is tied to the cost of living in a given region.
 Generally speaking, the overall cost for most programs is roughly equivalent to the cost of attending PLNU.
 However, there are many semester programs abroad that cost less than a typical semester.
-We recommend that you check the websites for programs you are interested in to evaluate that cost and talk to a SAO and Student Financial Services advisors to determine the actual cost to you.
+We recommend that you check the websites for programs you are interested in to evaluate that cost and talk to OGS and Student Financial Services advisors to determine the actual cost to you.

 Will My Financial Aid Apply?